ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/overview.md

 * a vertically structured tree community consisting of size structured cohorts of defined plant functional types (PFTs), and
-* a simple subcanopy (or understory) layer that represents grass and shrub biomass underneath the main canopy as simple biomass pools.
+* a simple subcanopy (or understory) layer that represents herbaceous biomass underneath the main canopy as simple pools of vegetative and reproductive biomass.

 <!-- markdownlint-disable MD033 -->
 These features are defined using two CSV files that define PFTs and tree cohorts across